CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/05-modify-data.md

----
+# Lab 05: Modify Data
-lab:
+### Estimated Duration: 30 minutes
-    title: 'Modify Data'
+In this Lab, you'll insert, update, and delete data in the **Adventureworks** database.

-    module: 'Module 5: Modifying Data'
+### Lab objectives
----
+In this lab, you will complete the following tasks:

-# Modify Data
+- Task 1: Insert data

-In this exercise, you'll insert, update, and delete data in the **Adventureworks** database.
+- Task 2: Update data

-> **Note**: This exercise assumes you have created the sample **AdventureWorks** database.
+- Task 3: Delete data

-## Insert data
+## Task 1: Insert data

 You use the **INSERT** statement to insert data into a table.